Nozbe/WatermelonDB/docs-master/Installation.md

 3. **Link WatermelonDB's native library (using CocoaPods)**

+    On modern versions of React Native, just run `pod install`, and autolinking should just work.

-    Add this to your `Podfile`:
+    However, in case of build issues, add this to your `Podfile`:

     ```ruby
     # Uncomment this line if you're not using auto-linking
     # pod 'WatermelonDB', :path => '../node_modules/@nozbe/watermelondb'

-    # NOTE: Do not remove React-jsi or simdjson, those are required for WatermelonDB
+    # WatermelonDB dependency, should not be needed on modern React Native
-    pod 'React-jsi', :path => '../node_modules/react-native/ReactCommon/jsi', :modular_headers => true
+    # pod 'React-jsi', :path => '../node_modules/react-native/ReactCommon/jsi', :modular_headers => true

+    # WatermelonDB dependency, uncomment if you're not using auto-linking
-    pod 'simdjson', path: '../node_modules/@nozbe/simdjson'
+    # pod 'simdjson', path: '../node_modules/@nozbe/simdjson'
     ```

     Make sure you run `pod install` after updating `Podfile`

     Manual (non-CocoaPods) linking is not supported.

-    At least Xcode 13.x and iOS 14 are recommended (earlier versions are not tested for compatibility).

 ### Android (React Native)